 1. DEWALT DCD708C2 Atomic 20V Max Brushless Drill Driver

-The first thing you'll notice about the DEWALT DCD708C2 is how superbly balanced this compact drill is.
+The first thing you'll notice about the DeWalt DCD708C2 is how superbly balanced this compact drill is.
 The weight distribution and sturdy feel to the drill leaves a lasting impression and could be a huge benefit for those working in confined spaces or at heights.

-The torque is a bit on the lower side compared to other 20V cordless drills, but for a super lightweight and compact drill driver, it's still more than suffice for the majority of DIY jobs and contracting works most folks will encounter.
+The torque is a bit on the lower side compared to other 20V cordless drills, but for a super lightweight and compact drill driver, it's still more than sufficient for the majority of DIY jobs and contracting works most folks will encounter.